rdkcentral/firebolt-certification-suite/sdkResources/README.md

 - **Scenario 3:** No version is passed via CLI, and no version is found in the config.

-    The suite will default to `SDK_VERSION_LATEST` from the `FCS/package.json`, which is currently 1.4.1.
+    The suite will default to `supportedSDKVersion ` from the `FCS/package.json`, which is currently 1.4.1.
 Resources from `sdkResources/1.4.1` and/or sdkResources/external/1.4.1 will be copied to cypress/fixtures and cypress/TestCases.

 **Note:** It will look for the version in both directories and copy whichever is available (either from the direct version folder or the external folder).
 If the version is found in both locations, it will copy resources from both.